 Disable The Program From Registry Window

-- Press Windows key and type “regedit” in the search box.
+- Press the Windows key and type “regedit” in the search box.
 Then, hit the Enter key and launch the Windows Registry window.

 - Now, go to the HKEY_LOCAL_MACHINE folder from the left pane of the window and choose System under it.